SergiuB/harmonia-astro/src/content/facilitators-en/floreadeliaelena.md

-          "A unique package designed to bring body and mind into deep balance and harmony.", "✨ Zyto Scan (60 min) — a subtle diagnostic that analyzes energetic, functional, emotional and mental levels to reveal imbalances.", "✨ Symphony of the Cells (30 min) — systematic essential oil applications guided by the diagnosis to support healing and realignment.", "✨ Harmonic Reborn (90 min) — a tailored holistic massage that brings the body into homeostasis and releases deep tension.", "🌿 These three stages combine naturally to create a personalized, transformative experience that targets exactly what your body and mind need.", "*After booking via the website, you will receive a message within 24 hours with instructions for paying a 50% deposit if you do not hold a subscription or gift card.", "*Rescheduling or cancellations must be made at least 48 hours before the session.
+          "A unique package designed to bring body and mind into deep balance and harmony.", "✨ Zyto Scan (60 min) — a subtle diagnostic that analyzes energetic, functional, emotional and mental levels to reveal imbalances.", "✨ Symphony of the Cells (30 min) — systematic essential oil applications guided by the diagnosis to support healing and realignment.", "✨ REGULATE (90 min) — a tailored holistic massage that brings the body into homeostasis and releases deep tension.", "🌿 These three stages combine naturally to create a personalized, transformative experience that targets exactly what your body and mind need.", "*After booking via the website, you will receive a message within 24 hours with instructions for paying a 50% deposit if you do not hold a subscription or gift card.", "*Rescheduling or cancellations must be made at least 48 hours before the session.
 Less than 48 hours' notice results in forfeiture for gift card/subscription holders; deposits are non-refundable for individual payments.",